Retirement Homes in Lewes, Delaware

 - Milford Center

 Up to 110 elderly seniors who need a senior home and live in Seaford, DE can choose to stay at Lofland Park Center to receive nursing home services.
 Lofland Park Center is licensed from 05/06/1992, with license # 85040.
-It includes amenities like tube feeding, urinary catheterization and rehabilitation services and is situated at 715 E. King Street.
-Lofland Park Center provides skilled nursing services to Sussex county residents who are looking for a nursing home in Seaford.
+It includes amenities like wound care, respite care and rehabilitation services and is situated at 715 E. King Street.
+Lofland Park Center provides skilled nursing services to Sussex county seniors who are looking for a nursing home in Seaford.

 Frequently Asked Questions About Nursing Homes in Lewes, Delaware